simonlewin/todo-app/README.md

-# To Do App - Client
+# To Do List App - Client